-From this generic numerical model one can figure out that, at low stiffness ratios (e.g., $E{ratio}=0.1$), the fault zone is significantly weaker compared to the surrounding rock, leading to a substantial reduction in S3 along the tunnel-fault intersection.
+From this generic numerical model one can figure out that, at low stiffness ratios (e.g., $E{ratio}=0.1$ ), the fault zone is significantly weaker compared to the surrounding rock mass, leading to a substantial reduction in S3 along the tunnel-fault intersection.
 The 3D model visually illustrates this phenomenon, where the fault zone acts as a mechanical discontinuity, inducing localized stress relaxation (in-situ stress reduction).
 This results in significant stress redistribution into the surrounding rock mass.

-The faults zones with significant stiffness contrasts may act as pathway for water leakage since it may create low confinement of minimum principal stress in the rock mass.
+Further, the faults zones with significant stiffness contrasts may act as pathways for water leakage since it may create low confinement of minimum principal stress in the rock mass.
 Once the internal water pressure is above the minimum principal stress, hydraulic failure of the rock mass may occur.
-Understanding stress reduction near weak faults can help prevent unanticipated failures and improve implementation of unlined pressure tunnel/ shaft especially in the planning phase.
+Understanding stress reduction near fault zones can help prevent unanticipated failures and improve implementation of unlined pressure tunnel/ shaft especially in the planning phase.
 Thus, creating a 3D numerical model with site specific input parameters can help to enhance the understanding of in-situ stress distribution along the fault zone.
-Calibrating such model with help of measured in-situ stress data will further enhance the credibility of the model and can be used to simulate stress redistribution around tunnels intersecting fault zones for real cases.
-By incorporating stiffness contrast into geotechnical models, engineers can optimize tunnel alignments, excavation methods, and support designs to minimize risks associated with stress redistribution especially for unlined pressure tunnel where the confinement of the minimum principal stress is most critical.
+Calibrating such model with the help of measured in-situ stress data will further enhance the credibility of the model and can be used to simulate stress redistribution around tunnels intersecting fault zones for real cases.